chattylabs/conversational-flow/README.md

 Part of the [Voice & User Interaction SDK]().

-This library combines both native built-in resources and cloud services from various providers into a Component capable to run reliably a Speech Synthesizer and a Voice Recognizer.
+This library combines both native built-in resources and cloud services into a software component capable to run reliably a Speech Synthesizer and a Voice Recognizer.

-Besides, it provides an [Interface](#create-a-conversation) based on a [Directed Graph](https://en.wikipedia.org/wiki/Directed_graph) implementation with [Directed Cycles](https://en.wikipedia.org/wiki/Cycle_(graph_theory)) that allows a developer to create connected nodes and build a consistent conversation flow between a device and a user with ease.
+Besides, it provides an [Interface](#how-to-create-a-conversation) based on a [Directed Graph](https://en.wikipedia.org/wiki/Directed_graph) implementation with [Directed Cycles](https://en.wikipedia.org/wiki/Cycle_(graph_theory)) that allows a developer to create connected nodes and build a consistent conversation flow between a device and a user with ease.
-<br/>**Consistency** here stands for the needless to code the flow using conditional statements or
+<br/>_Consistency_ here stands for the needless to code the flow using conditional statements or
 any extra state complexity while ensuring the conversation will behave as expected.

 It enables currently the following providers: